-The DVA issue the reminders as a courtesy and are not obliged to let a driver know that their licence is due to expire.
-If you don’t receive one, you can use the DL1: ‘application for a driving licence’.
+The DVA send out reminders as a courtesy but are not required to let a driver know that their licence is due to expire.
+If you don’t receive one, you can use the form called ‘Application for a driving licence’ (DL1).
 This form is available from Post Office® branches or MOT test centres.

 Renewing your C1 or D1 licence categories

 - phone: 0300 200 7861

-Please note: Your doctor may charge you a fee for the completion of the DLM1 medical report
+Please note: Your doctor may charge you a fee for filling in the DLM1 medical report.

 Deciding to stop driving